jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 ### Design clear, clutter-free pages
 * Build simple pages that include only elements relevant to the current user task
 * Cluttered, busy layouts make finding information difficult and do not allow users to focus on their core tasks.
-63% of survey respondents agreed that they like simple websites and 62% find too many choices on webpages confusing.

 ### Set page lengths appropriately to the page type & function
 * Make decisions about the length of the page appropriately to its purpose.
 For example, make your homepage short and ensure that important information & sections are available with minimum scrolling.
-Content pages, e.g. article pages may ## longer to facilitate uninterrupted reading.
+Content pages, e.g. article pages may be longer to facilitate uninterrupted reading.
 * Homepages that are too long do not allow users to focus on their core tasks and make finding information difficult.
 Too much scrolling makes autistic users feel ‘dizzy’ and ‘overwhelmed’.
 * On long pages, participants feel like they are lost in “something” that has no end.

 ### Clearly separate design elements & sections that do not belongtogether
-* Clearly separate different sections and items on the page ## using white space (i.e. space without text or graphics), outlines, boarders and dividers (i.e. lines) to help users
+* Clearly separate different sections and items on the page by using white space (i.e. space without text or graphics), outlines, boarders and dividers (i.e. lines) to help users
 * All design elements should have clearly defined outlines and boarders to be able to focus on them, as well as to move between the different sections within the page.
 Lack of clear outlines can make vision blur.